1Cyan/worktable/Home.md

 ## Notes for users migrating from `HBT` to `HBT2`
 HBT and HBT2 have different algorithmic details.
 They are not expected to give identical results.

-Most importantly, HBT2 adopts an inclusive defition of subhalo mass, that is, the mass (and particle list) of a subhalo includes the mass of its "sub-in-subs", so that one particle can be included in multiple subhaloes.
-In contrast, `HBT-1` (and `SUBFIND`) adopts an exclusive mass definition, so that each particle can only belong to at most one unique subhalo.

 HBT no longer uses `ProSubID`.
 Instead, each subhalo is labelled by a unique `TrackId`, which is fixed throughout its evolution history.
 The progenitor/descendent of a subhalo at another snapshot is simply the subhalo labelled by the same `TrackId` at that time.